 Canadian Hardiness Zone: 5

-Growth Habits and Disease Resistance: Weakly vigorous, good crops.
+Growth Habits and Disease Resistance: Low to moderate vigor, good crops.
 Somewhat susceptible to scab.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)